Our early care work is focused on:

 Learn more about early care and education issues and related resources.

-This edition of our annual Early Care and Education Progress Report, which looks at funding and program developments through Fiscal Year 2013, finds that:
+A new edition of our State of Early Childhood report, which looks at funding and program developments through Fiscal Year 2015.
+Our main findings are: